All posts

 Roblox's official AI features inside Studio.

 • Code generation: Decent for short snippets.
-Sometimes refuses tasks it considers complex.
+Sometimes declines tasks it considers complex.

-• Place awareness: Limited compared to third-party tools.
+• Place awareness: More limited than dedicated third-party tools.

-• Multi-step: Weak — designed for one-shot completions.
+• Multi-step: Weak — oriented toward one-shot completions.

-• Weakest at: Multi-file refactors, complex task sequences.
+• Weakest at: Multi-file refactors and long task sequences.

 Other third-party AI plugins

 There's a long tail of community-built AI plugins of varying quality.
-Many are thin GPT wrappers without place-state awareness, which means they generate code in a vacuum and you do all the integration work.
-Quality varies wildly.
+Many are thin chatbot wrappers without place-state awareness, which means they generate code in a vacuum and you do all the integration work.
 If you try one, validate that it can:

 • Place generated scripts in the correct services